rwegner7/salesforce-azure-jwt/README.md

 # salesforce-azure-jwt
-Base code for calling Azure JWT SSO from Salesforce using Apex
+Base code for calling Azure JWT SSO from Salesforce using Apex.
+The received token is stored in a Custom Setting.

 ## Setup Instructions
 1. Create an app in Azure to authenticate against.
 Skip this step if you already have one.